TommyX12/company-tabnine/README.md

 # company-tabnine
-A company-mode backend for TabNine (https://tabnine.com/)
+A company-mode backend for TabNine, the all-language autocompleter: https://tabnine.com/